Positive Psychology Practitioner Guidelines

 What is a Positive Psychology Practitioner?

-Who is a Positive Psychology Client?
+What is a Positive Psychology Client?

 Code of Ethics & Professional Conduct